-John Constable Flatford Mill presents a fascinating glimpse into English society in the early nineteenth century.
+John Constable's Flatford Mill painting offers a fascinating glimpse into early 19th-century English society.

-In Flatford Mill (subtitled “Scene on a Navigable River”), Constable depicts scenes from his childhood in Suffolk.
-Describing his early years as “careless boyhood”, Constable loved painting scenes of the River Stour.
-Indeed, the nearby “Willy Lott’s House” also appears in another famous painting by John Constable, The Hay Wain (1821).
+In Flatford Mill, subtitled “Scene on a Navigable River”, the artist depicts scenes from his childhood in Suffolk.
+Describing his early years as “careless boyhood”, John Constable's paintings include scenes of the River Stour.
+Indeed, the nearby “Willy Lott’s House” appears in another famous Constable painting, The Hay Wain, completed in 1821.

-The painting shows young boys disconnecting a rope from a horse.
-This technique enabled boats to cross under Flatford Bridge, where bargemen would push the barge through themselves.
+This painting depicts young boys disconnecting a rope from a horse, a technique enabling boats to cross under Flatford Bridge, with bargemen pushing the barge.

 Despite the highly detailed outdoor scene, Constable finished many elements in his studio.
 This later work includes details such as the timberwork, the boy and the horse, and the mooring post.

-Flatford Mill is just south of the village of East Bergholt.
-Found on the east side of Dedham Vale (an Area of Outstanding Natural Beauty), it is a stunning location.
+The Mill is located just south of the village of East Bergholt.
+Found on the east side of the Dedham Vale, an area of Outstanding Natural Beauty, it is a stunning location.

 It forms part of a diverse collection of paintings by John Constable at the Tate Galleries.
-With over 256 individual artworks, this includes oil painted landscapes such as Salisbury Cathedral from the Meadows and Dedham Vale, as well as many beautiful cloud studies.
+With over 256 individual artworks, this collection features oil-painted landscapes, including Salisbury Cathedral from the Meadows and Dedham Vale, as well as numerous beautiful cloud study paintings.

 In 1986, a collector bought Flatford Mill for just over $3.7 million.
-At the time, this was almost eight times the earlier record sale price for nineteenth-century English art.
+At the time, this was almost eight times the earlier record sale price for a 19th-century English landscape painting.

-Sold at Christie’s auction house, it’s remained in Britain.
+Sold at Christie’s auction house, it has remained in Britain.
 With inflation, this is equivalent to $9 million today.

 An earlier record for John Constable's paintings emerged in 1985 when a collector paid almost half a million dollars.
 For this price, they bought an oil-on-paper composition depicting a sunset in Hampstead, North London.

-Flatford Mill helped “full” cloth.
-“Fulling” was a process of beating woolen cloth (while still wet) to make the fibers interloc.
-As a result, it created more robust, durable textiles.
+The Mill's medieval origins go back to whole cloth “Fulling”.
+This is a process of beating wet woolen cloth to interlace the fibers.
+As a result, it created more robust and durable textiles.

 Known as Flotfordmelle for much of its early history, the site was a working mill for several centuries.